The World Right Now: Philanthropy Is For Everyone

 The #ShiftThePower movement has emerged over the past decade as a result of dissatisfaction with top-down structures that fail to deliver.
 We are coming together to insert new voices in the development knowledge economy and to explore new ways of deciding and doing.

 We stress that development is a result of social forces that exist in communities, and people within those communities are best positioned to define their own development and to navigate long-lasting and dynamic solutions.
-We are re-imaging a system that harnesses the power of relationships and collective resources, instead of focusing on artificial results, competition, and quick one-size-fits-all solutions.
+We are re-imagining a system that harnesses the power of relationships and collective resources, instead of focusing on artificial results, competition, and quick one-size-fits-all solutions.